rainwoodman/kdcount/README.rst

  * paircounting via :py:mod:`kdcount.correlate`
  * clustering via Friend-of-Friend algorithm; :py:mod:`kdcount.cluster`

-The calculation can be made parallel, if :py:mod:`sharedmem` is installed.
+The calculation can be made parallel, if :py:package:`sharedmem` is installed.

+Refer to the to the API Reference at http://rainwoodman.github.io/kdcount

 The time complexity is :code:`O[(D / n) ** d]`,
 where n is number density.
 Each pair is opened.